French Provisional Government of 1815: Events

 On 23 June 1815 Napoleon II was declared Emperor.
-The two Coalition armies under Prince Blücher and the Duke of Wellington and advanced from the north and surrounded Paris.
+The two Coalition armies under Prince Blücher and the Duke of Wellington advanced from the north and surrounded Paris.
 On 3 July 1815 the commissioners surrendered Paris under the terms of the Convention of St. Cloud.
 With the capital and departments occupied by Coalition troops, the Executive Commission was unable to function and resigned on 7 July 1815.
 The ministry of Charles-Maurice de Talleyrand-Périgord took office on 9 July 1815.